octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 ...
 ```

+//TODO: I didn't understand a single thing in the code examples above...

-> Since evaluating a Michelson instruction might fail (which Coq functions cannot), the return type of this evaluator is wrapped in an exception monad (handling errors such as overflow, lexing, parsing, fuel).
+> Since evaluating a Michelson instruction might fail (whereas _Coq_ functions cannot), the return type of this evaluator is wrapped in an exception monad (handling errors such as overflow, lexing, parsing, fuel).

-> Coq forbids non-terminating function so we use a common Coq trick to define the evaluator on diverging instructions such as LOOP: we make the evaluator structurally recursive on an extra argument of type Datatypes.nat called the **fuel** of the evaluator.
+> Coq forbids non-terminating functions, so we use a common _Coq_ trick to define the evaluator on diverging instructions such as _LOOP_: we make the evaluator structurally recursive on an extra argument of type Datatypes.nat called the **fuel** of the evaluator.

+## Conclusion
+//TODO: Conclusion, small summary of this chapter and what's next

 ## References